This article has been updated with new research findings on PRP injections and low back pain.

 This research gives an insight into what level of treatment success we can have with certain back pain conditions and how many PRP treatments the patient should expect towards achieving their treatment goals.

 At our practice we utilize Platelet-Rich Plasma as one of our injection treatments for the patient with chronic low back pain.
-We may also utilize bone marrow derived stem cell therapy.
+We may also utilize stem cell therapy.
 The decision as to which one of these treatments to use is based on an examination in the office and an assessment of the person’s pain and functional difficulties along with the patient’s goal of treatment.
 Someone who needs to return to work as a landscaper will have a different treatment priority than a retired individual with lesser physical demands on his/her back.

 In this study, we demonstrated PRP outcomes in 67 of our patients.